 - Lawn areas with heavy foot traffic require a tough grass.
 A mix of Kentucky bluegrass and perennial rye will fill the bill here.

 - Some regions are more prone to drought than others.
-The new, improved strains of Kentucky bluegrass are relatively drought-tolerant.
+The new, improved strains of tall fescue are not only drought-tolerant, but they also blend in with Kentucky bluegrass better than do older strains.

 But in addition to grass-type selection, there are other factors to consider to ensure that you start with a level playing field as you strive to unseat your neighbor for "green lawn" bragging rights.
 These factors will be explored on Page 2....